srush/MiniChain/README.md

 ### Documents and Embeddings

-MiniChain is agnostic to how you manage documents and embeddings.
+MiniChain does not manage documents and embeddings.
 We recommend using the [Hugging Face Datasets](https://huggingface.co/docs/datasets/index) library with built in FAISS indexing.